linear-rpc/linear-rpc.github.io/index.md

 '[msgpack-rpc](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md)
 \+ α' implementations for some programming languages.

-_Although we know that there are some implementations, we need WebSocket, SSL transport etc..
-And we also need 'Request from a server', 'Notify from a server' functions etc.._
-_So we implement them._
+This software can realize __the transmission of the typed data between various devices__.
+And this software can be used for a remote control of various devices, and moreover it's possible to apply to the field such as M2M and IoT.

 ## What is '+ α'
 linear-rpc is almost the same as msgpack-rpc, but there is just a little bit difference.

-### Transports
+### 1. Transports
 Our implementation can use __TCP, SSL, WebSocket and WebSocket-Secure__ transports now.
 (But there are some limitations on each programming language.
 Please refer to README.md etc. in each repository)

+### 2. Message Format
-### Request Message
+#### Request Message
 All of existing implementations can send 'Request' from only a client.
 And in the case of receiving 'Request' at a client, they throw an exception or just ignore it.
 But linear-rpc can send 'Request' from a server and can handle 'Request' at a client.
 * Msgpack-RPC
 ```
 [type, msgid, method, params]
 params := Array of arbitrary object
 ```
 > params
 > The array of the function arguments.
 The elements of this array is arbitrary object.
 > [https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md#params](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md#params)